Auksti velmēti vs. Karsti velmēts tērauds

 Cold Rolled Steel in Aerospace

-• Gaisa kuģu konstrukcijas sastāvdaļas: Izmantot high-stress areas requiring exceptional strength and dimensional stability.
+• Gaisa kuģu konstrukcijas sastāvdaļas: Izmantot high-stress areas pieprasot exceptional strength and dimensional stability.

 • Motora sastāvdaļas: High-precision parts such as brackets and fasteners benefit from cold rolled steel’s work hardening properties.